Brandon98MAns/Qubika-Cypress-Framework/README.md

 1. Clone the repository to your local machine.
 2. Install dependencies using npm: `npm install`.
-3. Run the tests using the command: `npm run test`.
+3. Run the tests using the command: `npx cypress run` for terminal or `npx cypress open` for display Cypress CLI.